The page has been translated by Gen AI.

 1 helm pull oci://[registryname]-[registryid].scr.private.[region].[offering].samsungsdscloud.com/[mychart/hello-world] -version [0.1.0]

-To pull charts from a registry, you need the LoginContainerRegistry permission for the registry you want to use and the PullRepositoryImages permission for the repository.
-For more information about policy and permission settings, see Management > IAM > Policy.
+• To pull a chart from a registry, you need the LoginContainerRegistry permission for the registry you will use and the PullRepositoryImages permission for the repository.

-Managing Image Tag Deletion Policies
+Manage Image Tag Deletion Policy